-And now, as if she needed more proof of that, here she was, lying face down in manure with a cow standing above her looking bored.
+And now, as if she needed more proof of that, here she was, lying facedown in manure with a stubborn Jersey cow named Cinnamon standing above her.

 “Hey!
 Whatchya laying down for?
 We’re ready to start the milking!”

-She closed her eyes against the voice coming from the barn a few hundred feet up the hill behind her.
-Pushing herself up out of the mud to her knees, she sat back on her heels.
+Closing her eyes against the voice coming from the barn a few hundred feet up the hill behind her, she pushed herself up out of the mud and sat back on her heels.

 Couldn’t Alex Stone see she was in no mood for taunting?
 Of course, he couldn’t because just like her brother, Alex was incredibly clueless.

 Dealing with an annoying brother for her entire life was one thing, but five years ago her older brother Jason had invited his college roommate to come work on the family farm.
 Now it was like she had two annoying older brothers to deal with.